 On those days when the pain takes over, it's easy to lose hope – but having hope is what keeps you going, so be sure to remember these affirmations when you're at a low point.

-●“Keep your face to the sunshine and you cannot see a shadow.” ~ Helen Keller The brightness is there; you just have to place yourself accordingly to be able to see it.
+The brightness is there; you just have to place yourself in the right spot to be able to see it.

 We all have days when we're feeling down on ourselves, but it's important to replace those thoughts with positive, uplifting ideas.

-Dealing with chronic pain is difficult, especially when it means your daily life isn't what you want it to be.
-Take back your independence with a Hoveround Power Wheelchair or mobility scooter, which can allow you to remain aging in place and prevent falls.
+Dealing with chronic pain is difficult, especially when it means your daily life isn't always what you want it to be.
+Take back your independence with a Hoveround power wheelchair or mobility scooter, which can allow you to remain aging in place and prevent falls.
 Call our Mobility Specialists today at (800) 542-7236 and ask for your FREE DVD.